Trinitysudo/ItzRealAnon-Discord-Stealer/README.md

           /discord_token: Retrieve Discord token.
           /directories: Browse Directories.
           /restart_explorer: Restarts explorer.exe.
-          /end_explorer: Ends explorer.exe.
+          /Clipboard:  Displays the hosts clipboard
           /screenshot: Take a screenshot.
           /restart: Restarts the bot.
 ```

 1. Ensure you have Python installed with pip.
 You can download it from [python.org](https://www.python.org/).
+2.
-2. Install the required dependencies using pip:
+3. Install the required dependencies using pip:
+4.
     ```
     pip install discord.py python-dotenv cryptography pyautogui
     ```
-3. Create a `.env` file and set the `BOT_TOKEN` environment variable with your bot token.
+5. Create a `.env` file and set the `BOT_TOKEN`  text variable with your bot token (discord app bot).
+6.
-4. Run the Python script, open terminal or command promt in admin accese then do cd C:\Users\User\downloads\ItzRealStealer Make sure you change the user to your computer name
+7. Run the Python script, open terminal in admin accese then do cd C:\Users\User\downloads\ItzRealStealer Make sure you change the user to your computer name
 Then you want to run

     ```